odpi/egeria/open-metadata-implementation/access-services/asset-catalog/asset-catalog-client/docs/user/asset-catalog-omas-client.md

 * Returns the sub-graph that represents the list of assets that in neighborhood of the given asset - [getAssetsFromNeighborhood]()

-* Return a list of assets matching the search criteria without the full context [searchByType]()
+* Return a list of assets matching the search criteria without the full context [searchByType]().
+Entity types are case insensitive, so proper values should be given in the request, otherwise an EntityNotKnownException will be thrown.
+If no type will be provided the operation will be made using the default search types.

 * Return the full context of an asset/glossary term based on its identifier.
 The response contains the list of the connections assigned to the asset - [getAssetContext]()